-This Glossary of stand-up comedy terms and phrases is a collection of relevant industry nomenclature.
-It’s open ended as there are more which need defining and documenting and new ones yet to be created.
+Greg Dean’s stand up comedy terms and phrases is a glossary of relevant industry nomenclature. jargon, lingo, and colloquialisms.
+It’s open ended as there are more terms which need defining and documenting and new ones yet to be created.
 If you have a suggestion, feel free to email it to us with the definition.
 Entries will be considered and included as appropriate.
 If included, it may be attributed to you as the person who submitted the word or phrase.

 (1) The scene imagined in audience's minds based upon receiving a joke's Setup.
 (2) One of the five joke structure mechanisms that connect Setup and Punchline.
 See Joke Prospector Writing System, joke writing, and joke structure.

 (1) The scene imagined in audience's minds based upon receiving a joke's Punchline.
 (2) One of the five joke structure mechanisms that connect Setup and Punchline.
+"When I hear a comedian say a punchline, I imagine a scene or 2nd Story so it makes sense to me.
 See joke structure, Joke Prospector Writing System, and joke writing.

 In Greg Dean’s model of the three performance roles, points of view (POVs), used in stand-up comedy storytelling: Narrator POV, Self POV, and Character POV.
+"When I tell a funny story, I start it from Narrator POV to set up the circumstances of the scene, then when I act out that scene I use Self and Character POVs, so I use all 3 POVs."
 See Anatomy of Funny Storytelling. storytelling, storytelling with scenes, and storytelling joke structure.

 (1) Convention that imagines a wall existing between performers and their audience.
-(2) As related to stand-up comedy, when comedians enacts a scene, Self POVs and Character POVs live in that environment unaware there's an audience.
+(2) As related to stand-up comedy, when comedians enact a scene, Self POVs and Character POVs live in that environment unaware there's an audience.
+"When you're watching a scene that takes place in a room, the 4th wall of it is taken off so the audience can watch the action unfold."
 See scene work and Anatomy of Funny Storytelling.

 In Greg Dean's model of joke structure, there are 5 mechanisms which connect the Setup and Punchline: 1st Story, Target Assumption, Connector, Reinterpretation, and 2nd Story.
-See joke structure.
+"I never realized jokes were connected by 5 joke mechanisms, but they sure do explain how jokes work."
+See Greg Dean's Joke Structure and joke structure.

-A scene within stand-up comedy routines where the comedian portrays all the roles of Narrator POV, Self POV, and Character POV.
+(1) Scene work in a stand-up comedy routine.
+(2) A scene within stand-up comedy routines where the comedian portrays all the roles of Narrator POV, Self POV, and Character POV.
 See scene work. and Anatomy of Funny Storytelling.
-(Term coined by Judy Carter.)
+(Act out coined by Judy Carter.)

 (1) A different way of explaining something.
-(2) As related to Greg Dean's Joke Prospector Writing System, it is an un-expected, yet compatible meaning of a Connector other than the Target Assumption or expected meaning.
-See Connector, Reinterpretation, and joke structure.
+(2) As related to Greg Dean's Joke Prospector Writing System, it is an un-expected, yet compatible meaning of a Connector, other than the Target Assumption or the expected meaning.
+"What creates surprise in a joke is when the punchline is expressing a very unexpected alternative interpretation."
+See Connector, Reinterpretation, Target Assumption, Greg Dean's Joke Structure, and joke structure.

 As related to Greg Dean's Joke Prospector Writing System, a list of un-expected meanings of a Connector, different from the expected meaning of the Target Assumption, one of which will become a joke’s Reinterpretation.
 See Joke Mine.